cubeworx/mcbe-server/README.md

-mcbe-server
+CubeWorx Minecraft Bedrock Edition Server Image
 ==============

 This image is a self-contained Minecraft Bedrock Edition Server with support for add-ons.
-The image can be used standalone or combined with mcbe-announcer to host multiple games on the same server.
+The image can be used standalone or combined with mcbe-announce to host multiple games on the same server.

 ## Quickstart